-We’ve got new-look packaging and all of it is recyclable!
-Burns Pet Nutrition in continued efforts to reduce waste and single use plastic in coming years has this Autumn launched a new-look packaging that is simpler for customers to recycle.
+All of our packaging is recyclable!
+Burns Pet Nutrition in continued efforts to reduce waste and single use plastic in coming years, last Autumn launched a new-look packaging that is simpler for customers to recycle.

 Many local councils will recycle the packaging in your kerbside collection so we would recommend checking with them.
 Some councils may recycle it at their centre but won’t collect it.
 There are also many local drop off points you can take your empty packaging too such as Terracycle or Recycling Technologies where you can take the packaging to be recycled if your local council does not yet have the facilities.

 The Penlan pouch is not currently recyclable at kerbside collections.
 There are however many drop off points you can take the pouches too as long as they are clean and dry such as Terracycle or Recycling Technologies.
 We are planning to change our Penlan Farm pouches to fully recyclable trays soon.

 The recyclable logo is on the righthand side of the bag for our dry food.
 The logo shows that the plastic is PP5 which is fully recyclable.

 Many councils will not currently recycle the Penlan Farm pouches so there is not a recyclable logo on these.
 Specific drop off points are available to recycle these pouches, however.

 Although our previous packaging had layers of paper, it also had layers of plastic and the individual layers needed to be separated for it to be recycled.
 The outer layer of packaging contained ink and was laminated so was not widely recycled.
 This packaging was a lot less likely to be recycled than our current packaging.